JMcbeath1966/Green-Cuisine/readme.md

 **Add | Edit | Delete a Recipe**

 In addition to a few choosen recipes, I've created about 10 test recipes, mostly *Test*, *Test123* etc in order to prepare for pagination building.
-These recipes were created using my actual account, the admin account, and several test accounts.
+These recipes were created using my actual account and several test accounts.

-For several recipes, I've edited minor things like the recipe description, adding additional ingredients or directions, to test the functionality of updating a recipe to the database.
+For several recipes, I've edited minor things like the recipe description, adding additional ingredients or time to cook, to test the functionality of updating a recipe to the database.

 **Pagination**